Exploring Hydrocarbon Depletion

 Meaning not sufficient demand at a high enough price.Though Iraq could, in that scenario, theoretically pump as much as nine million bpd, Shahristani said that between five and six million bpd “would generate enough revenues to meet our needs.”

 “We thought in Iraq that there is no point at this stage to invest very large sums to develop the fields for a much higher production capacity if we are not going to use that capacity and produce the oil, that we cannot market because there is not sufficient demand for it.”

 ROCKMAN wrote:Keith - That position probably goes a long way towards explaining the Iraq position on trades with third parties on developing their oil infrastructure.
 The Iraq terms appear to allow only a very thin margin for those third parties and thus there’s little interest by anyone except the Chinese.
 China imports the majority of Iraq oil today and dominates forward projects.
 Not having to focus strictly on the bottom line China can play the long game of commodity access and not worry too much about quarterly profits.

-Users browsing this forum: dashster and 24 guests
+Users browsing this forum: ROCKMAN and 16 guests